 In order to spend a coin, the transaction must be signed by the private key corresponding to that coin.
 Wasabi stores a secret on the computer, encrypted with the password that you specified during the wallet generation.
 To spend a coin you need to type in the password, which decrypts the encrypted secret, and then derive the child private key that signs the transaction.
-Afterwards the password is wiped from the memory.
+Afterwards, the password is wiped from memory.

 Once the transaction is signed, Wasabi will connect to a random Bitcoin P2P node over Tor and provide this transaction, then it will immediately disconnect.
 This first node will gossip the transaction throughout the network, then miners can include it in a block.